chaosparrot/talon_hud/README.md

 These are ideas that I want to implement in no specific order and with no specific timeline in mind.

-- A choice widget that can show buttons on the screen like the context menu for easy selection purposes
 - An indicator widget that follows the cursor around to show a single state that is important to the current task at hand
 - An image panel with a header and a close icon which displays image content
 - Dynamically detecting themes and reloading when changed
 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
+- Fix issues with choice widget layouting when the widget is thin and needs multiple pages.
+This probably won't happen often, so I'll fix it whenever

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.